Anup Kumar Yama

-Anup Kumar Yama (born 1 September 1984) is an Indian roller skater.
+Anup Kumar Yama (born 1 September 1984) is an Indian figure and roller skater.
 He won the Arjuna Award in 2015 by Indian Government (for outstanding achievement in National Sports).
 He has won several national titles.

 He won two bronze medals at the 2010 Asian Games held in Guangzhou, China in the Men's Single Free Skating and Pairs Skating events with his partner Avani Panchal.

 Early life

 He was born on 1 September 1984 in a family of athletes.

 Anup started skating at four.
 He is coached by his father Veeresh Yama, also a skater.

-Career

-He is a second-generation performer.
-He is ranked first in the world in the 'Inline Artistic Roller Skating' category in 58th World Artistic Roller Skating Championship in Taiwan.

-After winning the bronze medal in the 57th World Artistic Roller Skating Championship 2012, which was held in New Zealand, he headed straight to the 15th Asian Roller Skating Championship in Hefei, China.
-It was held from 23 to 31 October.
-He won three gold medals and two silver medals.
-This achievement surpassed his previous Asian Championship achievement of three gold medals and two bronze medals, which was the highest number of medals ever won by a single skater in the Asian Championship Artistic Skating event.
-He is the record-holder for most medals ever won by an artistic skater in Asia at a single Asian Championship.

-Yama's medals at the 15th Asian Roller Skating Championship: